dainnilsson/forwagent/README.md

 NOTE: This project should be considered experimental, and is provided as-is.

+NOTE: This project was initially written in Go.
+The old code can be found in the git history.

 ## Quick setup
-Both client and server need to have GnuPG installed, and their versions must be close to ensure compatbility of the gpg-agent protocol.
+Both client and server need to have GnuPG installed, and their versions should be close to ensure compatbility of the gpg-agent protocol.

+You can use `pip` (or an alternative, like `pipx`) to install `forwagent`.
+The package defines two "extras" which are needed to run the server, and to initialize the configuration.

+To install for running as a server (or client):

+  $ pip install forwagent[server]

+To install for running as a client, with the ability to initialize
+configuration:

+  $ pip install forwagent[init]

+To install for running as a client, with no dependencies (with existing configuration):

+  $ pip install forwagent

 ### Server setup (Windows)
 * The users private key should be usable from Windows.
 * The `gpg-connect-agent.exe` executable should be in the users `PATH`.
 * The `gpg-agent.conf` should have `enable-putty-support`.

+Initialize the configuration by running `forwagent init`.
+This will create a `.forwagent/` directory in your users $HOME, and a self-signed certificate which will be used in the files `key.pem` and `cert.pem`.
+An empty `trusted.pem` file will be created for adding trusted client certificates.

+You will need to add client certificates to the `trusted.pem` file before the server will accept connections.
+If any of the files in `.forwagent/` are changed, the server will need to be restarted for those changes to take effect.

-Run the `forwagent-server.exe` executable to start the server.
-On first run, this will generate a server key pair, and display the public portion.
-This is the servers public key, save it somewhere (it's displayed each time you run the server).
-By default the server runs on `127.0.0.1:4711`, but this can be set by providing an IP:PORT string as an argument to the executable.
+Run `forwagent server` to start the server.
+By default the server runs on `127.0.0.1:4711`, but this can be set by providing the --interface and --port arguments when running.

 You'll most likely want to automate the startup of the server so that it runs each time the computer starts.
 See the files in `doc/` for suggestions on how to do this.

 ### Client setup (Ubuntu)
+Initialize the configuration by running `forwagent init`.
+This will create a `.forwagent/` directory in your users $HOME, and a self-signed certificate which will be used in the files `key.pem` and `cert.pem`.
+An empty `trusted.pem` file will be created for adding the servers certificate.

-Run the `forwagent` binary to start the client.
-On first run, this will generate a client key pair, and display the public portion.
-This is the clients public key, which needs to be added to the server to allow connections.
-By default, the client will attempt to connect to a server on `127.0.0.1:4711`, but this can be configured by providing an IP:PORT string as an argument to the executable.
+Run `forwagent agent` to start the client.
+By default the client will connect to a server running on `127.0.0.1:4711`, but this can be set by providing the --interface and --port arguments when running.

 When the client is run, two unix domain socket files are created in `~/.gnupg/`, named `S.gpg-agent` and `S.gpg-agent.ssh`.
 These can be used by